vlad-ro/mc/README.md

-This mc fork is focused on providing bright syntax higlighting color scheme as well as overall syntax highlighting improvements.
+This mc fork is focused on providing alternative syntax higlighting color schemes as well as overall syntax highlighting improvements.

 All changes are in `misc/syntax`, summary of changes per file below.
 All custom files are in `contrib/_vlad-ro`

+TODO: describe how to use alternative color schemes, especially dark one.
+TODO: add screenshots

 `Syntax.in`: